mkauli/VoiceControl/README.md

 # VoiceControl
-Send events (key, mouse) to applications using voice
+Send events (key, mouse) to an application using voice